oormicreations/Seashells/README.md

-# Seashells
+# Seashells & Paper Fans
-A Blender add-on for creating seashells
+A Blender add-on for creating seashells and paper fan models procedurely.

 ---